 Clearly, Covergirl has welcomed an amazing group of women to the brand, all of which have made names for themselves through their own successful careers—whether that's in film, the food world, or modeling.
 We applaud this newfound focus on representation and diversity, as it's unfortunately all too rare in the beauty industry.

-What do you think of Covergirl's new rebranding announcement?
-Let us know in the comments below.
-Then, read up on Katy Perry's perspective on beauty and confidence.
+Next, read up on Katy Perry's perspective on beauty and confidence.